 Heating: The house has central heating throughout and a multi-fuel stove.

 Wood Burning Stove: There is a multi-fuel stove in the kitchen/dining room at Torrness.
-There is a wood store for guests to use at the property.
+Starter supply of logs provided.

 Bed Linen and Towels: Bed linen and towels are provided for your stay.